unbit/uwsgi.it/INSTALL.md

 ----------------

 We will generate SSL certificates in the /etc/uwsgi/ssl directory, if you already have a valid key and a cert, copy the in /etc/uwsgi/ssl as uwsgi.it.key and uwsgi.it.crt

+Then you need a key/cert pair for authenticating with the api server.

 The first distro
 ----------------